pybeebee/588_final_project/README.md

 ## Using this repo
 The results for this project can be reproduced using the following steps:
-1. Download newshead data
+1. Download NewSHead data
-2. Extract the newshead articles
+2. Extract the NewSHead articles
 3. Generate pairs of snippets for each cluster in the dataset
 4. Use the snippets to generate instruction generation prompts and run inference on a generator model of choice to obtain instructions
 5. Curate the instructions using a selector model of choice